What is Oravia?

 Great exercise for memory, pattern recognition and cognitive flexibility

-Lets you think and express yourself in new ways
+Lets you think and express yourself in ways you never knew possible

 Have a secret language among friends, couples or family members